 How can I have a private conversation with my attorney, client, or colleague?

-You will receive a pop up window that notifies you when you are able to join a breakout session, which you can accept or deny.
-When leaving the breakout session, navigate to the red icon that looks like a door.
-This will allow you to return to the main meeting.
+You will receive a pop up window saying you are able to join a breakout session.
+You can accept or deny.
+When you leave the breakout session, navigate to the red icon that looks like a door.
+This returns you to the main hearing.

 Are Webex hearings recorded?

-Currently, Webex is being audio recorded, just like in-person hearings.
-If the court switches to video recording of Webex, you will be notified.
+Webex is audio recorded, just like in-person hearings.
+If the court decides to record the video as well, you will be notified during the hearing.

 Test your device to make sure it's ready for your hearing.

 How to join using a smartphone or tablet (iOS or Android)

 How to Participate in a Webex Hearing (1 minute)